UnamSanctam/SilentXMRMiner/README.md

 This software's main purpose is NOT to be used maliciously, or on any system that you do not own, or have the right to use.

 By using this software, you automatically agree to the above.

+##FAQ
+Is GPU mining supported?

+Yes, but it isn’t very efficient for mining XMR.
+A silent ETH miner is in the making that works better for GPU mining.

 ## License